mikmart/work-time/usage.md

 ### Code

-View the source code for this application at: https://github.com/mikmart/work-time/.
+View the source code for this application [on GitHub](https://github.com/mikmart/work-time/).